RazeenHussain/razeenhussain.github.io/publications.md

 <br>

 # Conference Proceedings
+- Celeste Bazzi, **Razeen Hussain**, Manuela Chessa & Fabio Solari (2026).
+How Avatar Realism Affects User Perception in Virtual Reality.
+In 2026 IEEE International Symposium on Mixed and Augmented Reality Adjunct (ISMAR-Adjunct) [IN PRESS]
+- Marianna Pizzo, Eros Viola, **Razeen Hussain**, Fabio Solari & Manuela Chessa (2026).
+From Substitutional Reality to Rehabilitation: Passive-Haptic Chair Registration as a Foundation for Virtual Reality Motor Assessment and Training.
+In 2026 IEEE International Symposium on Mixed and Augmented Reality Adjunct (ISMAR-Adjunct) [IN PRESS]
 - **Razeen Hussain**, Manuela Chessa & Fabio Solari (2026).
 An Overview of Emerging Trends in XR-Enabled Human–AI Collaboration for Circular Economy and Recycling Systems.
 In 2026 IEEE 10th Forum on Research and Technologies for Society and Industry Innovation (RTSI).
 [IN PRESS]
 - Federica Bruno, **Razeen Hussain**, Manuela Chessa, Guillaume Sacco, Valeria Manera, Maël Addoum & Fabio Solari (2026).
 Are Digital Characters Suitable for Emotion Recognition Tasks?
 An Evaluation Study Using MetaHumans.
 In 2026 ACM 1st International Conference on Human-Computer Interaction in the Alps (AlpCHI).
 [DOI:10.1145/3780045.3780054](https://doi.org/10.1145/3780045.3780054)
 - Seyedbehnam Rad, **Razeen Hussain**, Manuela Chessa & Fabio Solari (2026).
 Designing Emotionally Intelligent Embodied Agents for Immersive Virtual Reality Experiences.
 In 2026 IEEE 8th International Conference on Artificial Intelligence & extended and Virtual Reality (AIxVR).
 [DOI:10.1109/AIxVR67263.2026.00023](https://doi.org/10.1109/AIxVR67263.2026.00023)